What is a new hire welcome letter?

 4. Introduce yourself

 Describe your role within the company and explain how they might interact with you once they start.
-Provide contact information either in this paragraph or with your signature at the end of the letter so that the new employee can follow up with questions if needed.
+Provide contact information in this paragraph or with your signature at the end of the letter so the new employee can follow up with questions if needed.

 5. Provide need-to-know information